Are you familiar with Alphabet? Not the building blocks of language, but the company?

-Calico’s financials are tied in with other Alphabet subsidiaries and categorized as “Other Bets” on its financial statements.
-As of September 2019, Other Bets brought in more than $487 million in annual revenue.
+Calico’s financials are tied in with other Alphabet subsidiaries and are listed as “Other Bets” on its financial statements.
+As of December 2020, Other Bets brought in more than $657 million in yearly revenue.

 Although, again, the expense of running Waymo isn’t disclosed by Alphabet, The Information reported in March 2019 that Waymo allegedly may seek outside capital from automakers at some point.

 Wing operates under the auspices of “X,” or Alphabet’s “Moonshot Factory” in its Other Bets category.
 It is self-described on its website as “a diverse group of inventors and entrepreneurs who build and launch technologies that aim to improve the lives of millions, even billions, of people.”

 Project Wing wants to change the way goods are delivered.
 The company is developing autonomous drones to deliver items in a more efficient and environmentally friendly way.

 It’s also working on an unmanned-traffic management platform to route drones through the sky.
 The company made headlines when it delivered medicine, dog food, and candy bars to farmers in Australia in 2014, and then again when it delivered burritos to Virginia Tech students in 2016.

 Another Moonshot project, Loon, was focused on finding ways to deliver internet access to underserved areas through high-altitude balloons.
 Unfortunately, it wasn't as successful as Google and the Moonshot Factory would have liked, and the team announced in January 2021 that Loon would be shutting down just a few months later.